rocketacademy/favicon-rocketacademy/README.md

 ```

 #### Warning, since the files are not actually placed at the root of the actual page, IE6 might have errors 🙄.

+# S3
+These files are stored on S3 as a public CDN.